Maram-Alshehri/Bootcamp-Project/Proposal.md

 # Tools:
 Google Colab-Python (Pandans, Numpy , Matplotlip , skelrarn ,and surprise)
 # MVP Goal:
-The minimum viable product (MVP) of this project will apply collaborative filtering models and find the initial results.
+The minimum viable product (MVP) of this project will apply collaborative filtering models in a small dataset and find the initial results.